ublue-os/toolboxes/README.md

 # toolboxes

-Centralized repository of containers designed for Toolbox/Distrobox.
+Centralized repository of containers designed for Toolbox/Distrobox with batteries included.
 These toolboxes strive for:

 - Instant launch
 - Include quadlets and systemd service units for management